koinbaseprologin/wallet/index.md

 <br>4.
 Create a backup of your private key in a safe place.
 <br>5.
 Finally, your bitcoin holdings may now be transferred to your new Còinbase Pro app Wallet.
 <br>FAQs
-<br>How can I verify my phone number for <a href="https://koinbasepro-login.mobirisesite.com/" class="text-primary">Còinbase Pro Lògin</a>?
+<br>How can I verify my phone number for Còinbase Wallet Lògin?
 <br>1.
 To begin, enter your username and password into your Còinbase Pro Lògin account.
 After that, you'll need to provide your account with a phone number.
 <br>2.
 Then, select your country.
 <br>3.
 Please enter your phone number.